If this is your first baby and you are anything like me, your hospital bag will be practically packed by 30 weeks! – But what do you really need?!

 Because I was convinced I’d be home within 6 hours after birth, I never thought to pack towels, luckily visitors were able to bring extra supplies.

-I also never packed a flannel, which would have been handy in labour as you have spikes and drops in temperature.
+I also never packed a flannel, which would have been handy in labour.

 I was also brought magazines to keep me occupied from the hospital shop.